| Photo: © UN Photo/Marco Dormino

 The 2030 Agenda for Sustainable Development sets out a vision for sustainable development grounded in international human rights standards, putting equality and non-discrimination at the centre of its efforts and encompassing not only economic and social rights but also civil, political, and cultural rights, and the right to development.

-"We envisage a world of universal respect for human rights and human dignity, the rule of law, justice, equality and non-discrimination; of respect for race, ethnicity and cultural diversity… A just, equitable, open and socially inclusive world in which the needs of the most vulnerable are met."
+"We envisage a world of universal respect for human rights and human dignity, the rule of law, justice, equality and non-discrimination; of respect for race, ethnicity and cultural diversity… A just, equitable, tolerant, open and socially inclusive world in which the needs of the most vulnerable are met."
 Transforming our world: the 2030 Agenda for Sustainable Development

 Universal values are what enable the SDGs to be truly transformative, by placing the person and their inherent dignity at the heart of development efforts, empowering all people to become active partners in this endeavour.
 Universal values allow us to go beyond abstract aggregates to addressing discrimination and other root causes of inequality, that lie at the heart of poverty and conflict.
 Integrating universal values into SDG implementation also assists countries in meeting their international obligations.
 If SDG implementation fails to uphold these values, progress will ultimately prove illusive.